lukasNo1/opi/README.md

 You need to own at least 100 of the underlying asset you want the bot to sell the covered calls on

-Alternatively you can also hold a deep ITM call option (LEAP) representing said asset
+Alternatively you can also hold an ITM call option (preferably deep ITM LEAP) representing said asset

-(ATTENTION! the bot does not check if you actually have the amount you say you have in the configuration)
+The bot will check if you actually have enough shares or options in the account to cover the cc's

 ---